uguracikgoz/dockerized-laravel-boilerplate/README.md

 p.s. : Please stop service that may use ports those defined in docker-compose file such may : mysql, nginx or apache

 Some more spesification :
-- You may leave sql files into mysql-dump folder that you want to be imported in mysql. ci_sessions.sql table has already located as default for codeigniter session handling.

 - You may want to create or implement a different laravel project into project folder.
 If you do, you need to consider mysql configuration that is shown on following:
 ```
         'mysql' => [